waterfall-network/coordinator/README.md

-# Coordinator: A Waterfall Consensus Implementation Written in Go
+# Coordinator: A Waterfall Consensus and Cordination Layer Implementation Written in Go

 The Waterfall team forked the project on October 20, 2021, and has since made its own changes.